RedhawkSDR/RTL2832U/README.md

 level as 'INFO'.

 ## Installation Instructions

-This asset requires the librtlsdr shared library.
+This asset requires the librtlsdr library.
 This must be installed in order to build and run this asset.
 To build from source, run the `build.sh` script found at the top level directory.
 To install to $SDRROOT run, `build.sh install`

 ## Copyrights